benna100/hyf-node-homework-week4/README.md

 This project is an exercise for HackYourFuture students to learn the concepts of full stack development with a focus on the connection between:

 Database <--> Webserver <--> Frontend

-## 🏁 Getting Started <a name = "getting_started"></a>
-The homework for week4 should be made in a standalone repo on your github profile, so you can show it friends/new employeers/headhunters etc.

-Here are the steps to do that:

-1. Create a new repository on your github profile.
-2. Clone that repository down locally.
-3. Copy the code for the template from the this folder into the newly created repo.
-4. Now copy last weeks `server` folder into the new repo in the `src` folder.
-You will now have a `server` folder and a `client` folder in the `src` folder.
-5. Add, commit and push the changes to your github.
-6. In the `hyf-homework/node/week4` just add a text file with the link to the newly created repo.
-7. Thats it 🎉

 ### Access server api
 To access the server api, use `localhost:3000/api`